TeamEternal/SteadyCook/README.md

 ---

 ### Installation:
 > #### Additional setup and configuration for SteadyCook may be needed to run in a proper environment

-#### SteadyCook was created in a Python3 virtual environment, and it should be cloned and used in one
+#### SteadyCook was created in a Python3 virtual environment, and it should be cloned and used in one!

+To setup and install SteadyCook properly initiate the following:

+1. Install 'virtualenv' from your local pip3 package directory:
+   Python: `pip3 install virtualenv` | Linux: `sudo apt-get install virtualenv` | MacOS: `brew install virtualenv`